 - Cleaning is required frequently

-Let’s now get to the G-pro wireless mice review.
+Let’s now get to the G-pro wireless gaming mice review.

 Logitech’s wireless mouse has made a considerable impact.
 It boasts a one-millisecond reporting rate and wireless light speed technology.

 The wireless mouse’s 1ms reporting rate is remarkable.
-This mouse uses the HERO 25k sensor from Logitech, which is the most precise Sensor ever made.
+Logitech G Pro Wireless uses the HERO 25k sensor from Logitech, which is the most precise Sensor ever made.

 You can customize the mouse.
 Logitech G Hub software allows you to program the buttons.
 This mouse is extremely lightweight at just 80 grams.